mch3rry/mch3rry.github.io/index.md

 ### Services

+I am currently mentoring with <a href="https://jillcolpitts.com/doula/">Jill Colpitts</a>.

 **Comprehensive Birth Doula Care** for you and your family includes:
 * Unlimited phone/text/email support throughout your pregnancy, and up to 6 weeks postpartum
 * On-call 24/7 for your birth, starting at 37 weeks